 Breeding Better Shellfish for Future Generations

-Based in the Pacific Northwest, Pacific Hybreed is establishing the first commercial shellfish breeding programs for the benefit of U.S. West Coast aquaculture.
+Based in the Pacific Northwest, Pacific Hybreed is establishing the first commercial shellfish breeding programs for the benefit of U.S. West Coast aquaculture, and beyond.
 Our mission is to meet the growing demand for farmed shellfish by creating tools and strategies to improve the yield and resilience of farmed shellfish and helping to advance the science of shellfish genetics.
 Our proprietary breeding programs for Pacific oysters, Manila clams, Kumamoto oysters and other species will help secure a stable and sustainable supply of shellfish in the face of global climate change and the threat of emerging shellfish diseases.
 Pacific Hybreed’s advanced breeding methods will enable the commercial development of high-performing shellfish to supply regional, national, and global shellfish aquaculture markets.

 Pacific Hybreed's Scientific Mission

 - Provide disciplined commercial shellfish breeding programs, initially for the U.S. West Coast shellfish industry and then on a global scale.